 85%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a well-structured architecture skill with strong actionability through concrete examples (Mermaid diagram, full ADR) and excellent progressive disclosure via the reference table.
-The workflow includes proper validation checkpoints.
-Minor inefficiency in the role definition section which adds persona backstory that doesn't enhance Claude's execution.
+This is a well-structured architecture skill with strong actionability through concrete examples (Mermaid diagram, full ADR), clear workflow with validation checkpoints, and excellent progressive disclosure via the reference table.
+The main weakness is moderate verbosity in the role definition and 'When to Use' sections, which explain things Claude doesn't need to be told.
+Overall, it's a solid skill that would benefit from minor trimming.

 Suggestions